MgenGlder/golang-notes/README.md

     `ch := make(chan int)`
   - Channels can be *buffered*.
 Provide the buffer length as the second argument to `make` to initialize a buffered channel:
     `ch := make(chan int, 100)`
-  - A sender the `close` a channel to indicate that no more values will be sent.
+  - A sender can use the `close` function in a channel to indicate that no more values will be sent.
 Receivers can test whether a channel has been closed by assigning a second parameter to the receive expression after:
     `v, ok := <- ch`.
   - If `ok` is `false` there are no more values to receive and the channel is closed.

+- Type Embeddings
+    - Go prefers composition over inheritance, and recommends implementing it using type embeddings.
+        ```go
+        import "net/http"

+        func main() {
+            type P = *bool
+            type M = map[int]int
+            var x struct {
+                string // a named non-pointer type
+                error  // a named interface type
+                *int   // an unnamed pointer type
+                P      // an alias of an unnamed pointer type
+                M      // an alias of an unnamed type

+                http.Header // a named map type
+            }
+            x.string = "Go"
+            x.error = nil
+            x.int = new(int)
+            x.P = new(bool)
+            x.M = make(M)
+            x.Header = http.Header{}
+        }
+        ```